freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-038.md

 ## Description
 <section id='description'>

 Well that did not work.
-The reason is, by styling the `p` elements as `inline-block`, placing them on a separate lines in the code, there is an extra space that adds to the right of the first `p` element, so the second one shifts to the next line.
-There are a couple of ways to handle this.
-One way is to make each's width a little less than `50%`.
+Styling the `p` elements as `inline-block` and placing them on a separate lines in the code, creates an extra space to the right of the first `p` element, causing the second one to shift to the next line.
+One way to fix this is to make each `p`'s width a little less than `50%`.

 Change the `width` value to `49%` for each class to see what happens.